bwat47/joplin-copy-as-html/README.md

 - The context menu options appear in the rich text editor's context menu (but aren't functional, the plugin is only intended for the markdown editor).

-- For Joplin images that have img src tags with width and/or height defined, the image sizes are not retained in the text/html (so they will be pasted at original size).
-I haven't been able to fix this (the size attributes always seemed to get stripped from the rendered html).

 ## Misc

 > [!NOTE]